SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ## User interface visibility management

-A player usually responds to user interaction as follows:
+A player usually responds to user interaction in a standard way:

-- Controls are toggled on or off when the user taps the screen.
+- Controls are toggled on or off when the user taps the player area.
 - Controls are automatically hidden after some delay during playback.
-Auto hide must only occur as long as the user is not actively interacting with the player in some way.
+Auto hide must only occur as long as the user is not actively interacting with the player, though, for example if controls contain a slider or buttons.

 Pillarbox provides `VisibilityTracker` to make implementing this standard behavior as straightforward as possible.
 This observable object exposes a `isUserInterfaceHidden` read-only property which advises whether a player user interface should be hidden or not.

 ### Visibility tracking

-We want to expand our example by adding a playback button.
+We want to expand our above example by adding a controls overlay containing a playback button.
 We can use a visibility tracker to manage playback button visibility so that the button is automatically hidden after a while.
 Note that the visibility tracker must be explicitly bound to the player using the dedicated `bind(_:to:)` modifier:

 ```swift
 struct PlayerView: View {